 STEP 3: Add hot water and steep for 10 seconds.

 After the 10 second steep, take out the infuser and throw out the water in the mug.

 We’re doing what’s called a rinse.
-It’s to wake up the tea leaves and to get it to start unfurling.
+It’s to wake up the tea leaves and to get them to start unfurling.
 This step also warms up the cup.

-STEP 5: Add hot water and steep for 1 minute.
+STEP 4: Pour 1 cup of hot water and steep tea for 1 minute.

 After you add a cup of hot water, steep it for 1 minute with the lid on the mug.
 That’s it!
 Why only 1 minute?
 Because we’re going to do multiple steeps.